feedzai/pdb/README.md

 ```bash
 mvn test -P<vendor>
 ```
+_NOTE_: there is also a "special" profile for H2 to test that engine in server mode (instead of the default H2 embedded);
+ for that case the profile `h2remote` is used in the `<vendor>` placeholder.

 This will start a docker container running the chosen vendor's database server, and run the tests.
 The container will be stopped at the end if all tests pass, otherwise will be kept running.